cucumber/docs/content/10-minute-tutorial.md

 Files in this folder with an extension of `.feature` are automatically recognised as feature files.
 Each feature file describes a single feature, or part of a feature.

-Open the file (double click it) and add the feature description, starting with the `Feature` keyword and an optional description.
+Open the file and add the feature description, starting with the `Feature` keyword and an optional description.

 For instance:
 ```gherkin